Continuous Test Orchestration And Execution Platform Online

 - Accessibility tests: Tests if the app works properly with accessibility attributes.

-- Compatibility tests: Tests if the app works correctly on all Android devices and API levels.
+- Compatibility tests: Run Android device test to check if the app works correctly on all Android devices and API levels.

 iOS App Testing